isso-comments/isso/docs/docs/configuration/server.rst

 security
     use a secure connection to the server, possible values: *none*, *starttls* or *ssl*.
-Python 2.X probably does not validate certificates (needs research).
-But you should use a dedicated email account anyways.
+Note, that Python does not validate the server's certificate and thus the connection is vulnerable to Man-in-the-Middle attacks.
+Therefore, you should definitely use a dedicated SMTP account for Isso.

 to
     recipient address, e.g. your email address